ClemensFischer/XAML-Map-Control/README.md

 ---

-In order to use OpenStreetMap tile servers in accordance with their [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/), your application must set a unique HTTP `User-Agent` request header.
-This value can be set via the `DefaultRequestHeaders` property of the
+In order to use OpenStreetMap tile servers in accordance with their [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/), your application must set a unique HTTP `User-Agent` request header, e.g. by adding it to the `DefaultRequestHeaders` of the `HttpClient` instance returned by the static `ImageLoader.HttpClient` property:

-`HttpClient` held by the static `ImageLoader.HttpClient` property.
-See the sample applications for details.
+    ImageLoader.HttpClient.DefaultRequestHeaders.Add("User-Agent", "Your-Application/1.0");

-The OpenStreetMap tile usage policy also requires that an application caches map tiles locally.
+The tile usage policy also requires that an application caches map tiles locally.

 The `TileImageLoader` class uses [`IDistributedCache`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.distributed.idistributedcache)